ChanceYoung/ChanceYoung.github.io/projects/objectiveoptional.md

 ## Initial Design

 We decided that we wanted this little astronaut to be woken up by an AI stating something along the lines of "Good morning, please get to the console to begin our mission.
 Oh and captain...dont dawdle."
+This meant that we needed a dialogue system of some kind, so it went on the todo list.

+We then started brainstorming tasks that would distract our poor astronaut from getting to his mission.
+We came up with the following list:
+- Getting a cup of Coffee
+- Repair

 ## Hardest Decision
 ```gdscript